Jeff Zimbalist: Skywalkers, 11 Minutes, With This Breath I Fly, Invisible Beauty, The War For Football (2022—2024)

+The Stringer, Final Twist (2025—2026)

+Jeff created, executive produces, and showruns Harlan Coben's Final Twist for CBS primetime and Paramount+.
+The show announced its second season in April, 2026.

+Jeff also executive produced the Sundance documentary The Stringer directed by Bao Nguyen, which sold to Netflix and was nominated for four Emmy Awards.

 Charitable work

 Zimbalist has produced development documentaries and consulted for clients in the United States, South Asia, Africa, and Latin America, including the Ford Foundation, the World Bank, the Templeton Foundation, the Inter-American Development Bank, the UNDP, and various international nonprofit service organizations.
 He is a Massachusetts State Cultural Council Fellow, a Cinereach grantee, a San Francisco Film Society Rainin Grant recipient, LEF grant recipient, and a Ford Foundation Grantee.

 Zimbalist has taught at the New York Film Academy and the Maine Photographic Workshops.

 Zimbalist's done philanthropy work for Amigos de las Américas, an organization that he volunteered with as a teenager.